Leave GoDaddy and Go Completely Serverless Using Just Cloudflare and S3 Buckets: Part Two

 - If we use Cloudflare Pages, then:

-- We're tied into another vendor's configuration.
+- We’d be locked into another vendor’s configuration system.

 - If we use Cloudflare Workers, then: